dondealban/tutorial-qgis-maxent/README.md

     Here, note that the search terms used include the species name and the source of the data based on the database.
 Also, only columns 2, 10, and 11 were selected and saved in the final CSV file, which corresponds to the columns 'Species', 'Lat', and 'Long'.

+    Alternatively, you can download the [R script](https://github.com/dondealban/tutorial-qgis-maxent/blob/master/Select.Species.R) and run this in R or RStudio.

 3. We are almost ready to create our first species distribution model.
 But before we do that, load all of the clipped environmental rasters and the species occurrence file in QGIS:

     - Load the clipped environmental raster layers by adding them from the **`Layer > Add Layer > Add Raster Layer...`** menu.
 Remember that these are the **.ASC** files.